open-mmlab/mmdetection3d/docs/en/datasets/kitti_det.md

 ## Prepare dataset

 You can download KITTI 3D detection data [HERE](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) and unzip all zip files.
+Besides, the road planes could be downloaded from [HERE](https://drive.google.com/file/d/1d5mq0RXRnvHPVeKx6Q612z0YRO1t2wAp/view?usp=sharing), which are optional for data augmentation in the training for better performance.

 Like the general way to prepare dataset, it is recommended to symlink the dataset root to `$MMDETECTION3D/data`.